glciampaglia/knowledge_linker/docs/log.markdown

 ## Mon Sep 16 09:35:13 CEST 2013

 Checked jobs on Quarry.
 48 out of 50 completed correctly, 2 failed again with I/O errors.
-Relaunched them this morning; ETA: 10pm Tuesday (Eastern Time)
+Relaunched them this morning, ETA for job start is one day.

+## Tue Sep 17 11:48:53 CEST 2013

+The two last jobs completed successfully.